Practical Few-Atom Quantum Reservoir Computing: QRC Performance Analysis

 As a benchmark for long-term memory, the Mackey-Glass task requires the reservoir to retain past information from the input function in order to predict its future behavior.
 The input function is governed by the Mackey-Glass equation

 where the parameters $\beta=0.2$, $\gamma=0.1$, and $\tau_{M}=17$ are standard values typically used in the chaotic regime \cite{Fujii2017,Dudas2023,Hulser2023}.
-To implement this task, a buffer is introduced by discarding the first $1000$ time units in Eq.~ (\ref{eq:MGEq}), and thereby the discretized function $f_{k}=f\left(t+1000\right)$ is considered as the actual input, with discretized time $t=kdt$, as shown in Fig.~\ref{Mackey_Glass_Input_Readouts}(a).
+To implement this task, a buffer is introduced by discarding the first $1000$ time units in Eq.~ (\ref{eq:MGEq}), and thereby the discretized function $f_{k}=f\left(kdt+1000\right)$ is considered as the actual input, with discretized time $t=kdt$, as shown in Fig.~\ref{Mackey_Glass_Input_Readouts}(a).
 The time series is sampled with a time step of $dt=1$.
-The target output, $\bar{y}_{k}$, defined as $\bar{y}_{k}=f_{k+Delay}$, is intended to forecast the future evolution of the input function with a time delay $Delay$.
+The target output, $\bar{y}_{k}$, defined as $\bar{y}_{k}=f_{k+\tau}$, is intended to forecast the future evolution of the input function with a time delay $\tau$.

-The proposed quantum optical reservoir performs well in the Mackey-Glass task, as it exhibits discernible responses to various input waveforms, which are quantified by the readouts of observables illustrated in Figs.~\ref{Mackey_Glass_Input_Readouts}(b)-(e).
+The proposed quantum optical reservoir performs well in the Mackey-Glass task, as it exhibits discernible responses to various input waveforms, which are quantified by the features of observables illustrated in Figs.~\ref{Mackey_Glass_Input_Readouts}(b)-(e).
+The different input waveform shapes in Figs.~\ref{Mackey_Glass_Input_Readouts}(a) correspond to the varying feature shapes observed in Figs.~\ref{Mackey_Glass_Input_Readouts}(b)-(e).
 The simulation time is partitioned into three distinct intervals: memory fading, training, and testing.
-The memory fading ensures that, during both training and testing, the readouts are influenced exclusively by the input function, rather than by the initial state of the quantum reservoir.
+The memory fading ensures that, during both training and testing, the features are influenced exclusively by the input function, rather than by the initial state of the quantum reservoir.